lhilarides/mapboxuploader/README.md

 ## How to run
 1. Place all your geotiffs in one folder
-2. Place the MapBoxUploader.sh script in the same folder
+2. Place the `mapboxuploader.sh` script in the same folder
 3. Enter your MapBox accountname and MapBox access token at the start of the script
 4. Make sure the script has execute permissions